topeju/autopi_mqtt/README.md

 On the Reactors tab, create a new reactor with:
 * Name: `mqtt_upload_on_event`
 * Regex: `^system/power/(sleep|hibernate|reboot)`
-* Description: Upload data to MQTT and the cloud
+* Description: Upload data to MQTT
 * Order: 10
 * Keyword resolve: not checked
 * Enabled: checked